PranavShashidhara/distributed-llm-stack/README.md

 ### Running the Notebook (Colab)

-`main_fine_tuning_pipeline.ipynb` is the primary entrypoint.
+- `main_fine_tuning_pipeline.ipynb` is the primary entrypoint.
 Open it in Google Colab and run cells top to bottom.
+- `model_load_to_HF` is the file used to load the data into hugging face and inference the model.
+- `Inference_Quantization_SQL.ipynb` is the file used to quantize the model and push the model to Hugging face.

 **What it does:**
 - Loads and preprocesses the Gretel SQL dataset into ChatML format